haesleinhuepf/napari-skimage-regionprops/README.md

     pip install napari-skimage-regionprops

-Or if you plan to developit:
+Or if you plan to develop it:

     git clone https://github.com/haesleinhuepf/napari-skimage-regionprops
     cd napari-skimage-regionprops